 A well-executed malware attack could cripple your day-to-day operations.
 Such an attack could result in a complete breakdown of your computer network or the loss of critical data, leading to lost sales, custom and future business.

-Some of the high profile malware attacks seen over the last few years are:
+Several types of high profile malware attacks have been seen over the last few years:

-Petya, 2016 – Ransomware: Petya blocks the machine’s entire operating system.
-To release the operating system, a ransom has to be paid by the victim.
+- Petya, 2016 – Ransomware: Petya blocks the machine’s entire operating system.
+To release it, a ransom has to be paid by the victim.
 It is estimated that USD 10 billion in losses have been incurred by its victims since Petya and its more new and destructive variations was released.
 Victims of Petya have included banks, airports and oil and shipping companies from across the globe.

 How can businesses protect against malware?

-Most types of malware infections will go unnoticed, clandestinely impacting your systems in the following ways:
+Most types of malware infections will go unnoticed, clandestinely impacting your business and operations in the following ways:

 - Steals sensitive information and confidential data

-- Allows unauthorised access to system resources, such as CPU and memory
+- Allows unauthorised access to computer or server resources, such as CPU and memory

 - Slows applications and web browsers